Tips for Visiting the Alhambra in Granada

 |Granada’s Alhambra, Generalife and Albaicin are a UNESCO World Heritage Site.
 Read about more of our favorite UNESCO sites like Amsterdam’s canals, Avebury, Mystras, Kew Gardens, Redwood National Park, Bath, Stonehenge, Maritime Greenwich, Cordoba, Guanajuato, Chichen Itza, Hawai’i Volcanoes National Park, Toledo, Istanbul, Porto, Evora, Sintra, and Þingvellir National Park.
 Obviously we love the World Heritage Sites! 🙂 How many have you visited?|

 Have you already booked accommodations in Granada?
 It can get busy in the high season.
 We recommend staying in the Albaicin or Realejo for the best ambiance.
-Here are a few deals we’ve found.
+Check HotelsCombined to compare lodging prices across booking engines.